What is POS (Point of Sale)? Everything You Need to Know About Point of Sale Systems

 Best for: Food trucks, delivery drivers, market vendors, field service pros.

-A mobile POS runs on a smartphone or tablet, allowing you to accept payments from anywhere.
+A mobile POS runs on a mobile devices such as smartphones and tablets, often using a dedicated pos app.
+This setup allows you to accept payments from anywhere.
 It’s ideal for businesses on the move or those without a traditional counter.

 Features to expect: